kashkaryan/ethics_calculator/README.md

 ### Categorires we base Ethical Score On

 -------------------------------POSSIBLY HAVE TWO SEPERATE PARTS, WITH ESG AND MOST RECENT ACTIVITY------------------------------------------------------
+-------Give feedback to user, are they in the green by their own standards?
+How they can improve and where.
+Recommend some companies to them---------------------

 **Environmental**
 * Energy use (amount)